 Reverse Osmosis & Water Treatment in Kuwait

 Kuwait is a nation in the Middle East, bordering the Persian Gulf, between Iraq and Saudi Arabia.
 About a half of its population of 2.6 million people is composed of non-nationals.
+The current water situation in Kuwait requires an effective water treatment solution that is tailored to the features within the country.

 Its major environmental issues include: